Chelsea Heights

 What is the weighted average housing cost based on tenure mix in the suburb of Chelsea Heights?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,164.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,164.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,001/month, and renters paying $1,784/month.

 How affordable is housing in the suburb of Chelsea Heights relative to local incomes?